 George arrived in Fremantle, Western Australia on 25 May 1855, and fortunately, he used his punishment to turn his life around.9 Just ten months after his arrival in Fremantle he was granted his Ticket of Leave on 2 April 1846 and was employed by Charles Crowther in the Greenough region.10

-Soon his good behaviour allowed him to bring his family over – they arrived aboard the “Hamilla Mitchell” on 6 April 1859.10,11 Isabella now 39, David 18, Isabella 17, Andrew 15, and George 11 immediately joined him in Greenough, Western Australia.10 I would think there would have been a lot of love there for Isabella to join George seven years later, especially given her two older sons were capable of supporting her.
+Soon his good behaviour allowed him to bring his family over – they arrived aboard the “Hamilla Mitchell” on 6 April 1859.10,11 Isabella now 39, David 18, Isabella 17, Andrew 15, and George 11 immediately joined him in Greenough, Western Australia.10 I would think there would have been a lot of love there for Isabella to join George seven years later.
+Especially given her two older sons were capable of supporting her.
 She could have so easily not made the journey and continued to support her family as she clearly had done in the preceding years.

 Greenough, Western Australia

-On 2 September 1861 they welcomed their son John into the family, the first Australian born child for this family.12 He worked as a small farmer at “Mt Pleasant” in Dongara before he applied for land at Bootenal Reserve in 1864 acquiring a further 90 acres in 1867.13 He built the family home “Ironbarks” in 1861, which still stands today.14
+On 2 September 1861 they welcomed their son John into the family, the first Australian born child for this family.12 George worked as a small farmer at “Mt Pleasant” in Dongara before he applied for land at Bootenal Reserve in 1864 acquiring a further 90 acres in 1867.13 He built the family home “Ironbarks” in 1861, which still stands today.14

-Sadly, this happily ever after came to a tragic end when George (senior) was killed in a buggy accident.15 He was travelling with Isabella and John to an event at Woodland’s Hotel when the buggy hit some stones and he was thrown from the vehicle.15 He succumbed to his injuries a couple of days later on 3 September 1872 at 52 years of age.15 Fortunately, Isabella and John survived with only superficial injuries.15
+Sadly, this happily ever after came to a tragic end when George (senior) was killed in a buggy accident.15 He was travelling with Isabella and John to an event at Woodland’s Hotel when the buggy hit some stones and he was thrown from the vehicle.15 George succumbed to his injuries a couple of days later on 3 September 1872 at 52 years of age.15 Fortunately, Isabella and John survived with only superficial injuries.15

 To date, I have been unable to find a burial location for him.
 Isabella died 27 July 1883, aged 63 years, at “Bonniefield” aged 64 years and is buried at Dongara Cemetery with her headstone inscribed: